Job - Why Things Go Wrong

 It's worth keeping in mind at all times that the enemy are not fighting God, but us.

-Or as God told Adam and Eve, "...in the day you eat of it you shall surely die."
+Or as God told that first human (later to become Adam and Eve), "...in the day you eat of it you shall surely die."
 Genesis 2:17b

 Physical death comes to everyone at some stage (although it is safe to assume that Elijah, and possibly Enoch, did not experience physical death).
 According to 1 Corinthians 15:26 "the last enemy to be overcome is death."
 Since death is an enemy it must come from the enemy, and not from God.